Portuguese 1.1.1. Vowels in Portuguese

 Buy Now

-The letters “a,” “u,” “o,” “e,” and “i” are the vowel letters in Portuguese.
+The letters “a,” “u,” “o,” “e,” and “i” are used as vowels in Portuguese.
 There are two types of vowels in Portuguese: oral vowels and nasal vowels.
-Both oral and nasal vowels can have a combination of vowel letters.
+Both oral and nasal vowels in Portuguese can have a combination of vowel letters.

 The five vowel letters in Portuguese have a slightly different pronunciation in Portuguese than in English.
 Notice that we use different symbols from the standard International Phonetic Alphabet (IPA) for simplicity.